Russian artist-jeweler Timofei Zhuravlev

 Above the central composition: Presentation of the Lord, Transfiguration of Our Lord.
 Under the central composition: Epiphany, The Raising of Lazarus, Descent of the Holy Spirit upon the Apostles, The Assumption of the Blessed Virgin Mary, the saints favorites.

 Panagia.
 On the front side: Image of the Virgin “is happy about you” – the icon on the subject of special chants in honor of the Virgin, St. John Damascene composed.
 The downside: Twelve Great Feasts.
 Material: silver 875 °, 20 md gilding, filigree.
 Stones: grenades (Mozambique)

-Russian masters modified the tradition of creating bilateral earrings, which is known from the time of the Byzantine Empire and has its origins in Ancient Rome.
-The earrings were made from precious enamel and precious stones, with a distinct national character.
-These include “stuffed” earrings – large silver or gold earrings in the shape of stylized birds or double-headed eagle, the symbol of the country, used filigree ornament, sometimes with enamel, beads and jeweled and pearl pendants.
-These earrings were passed from generation to generation, being true jewels out of time.
+Russian masters modified the tradition of creating bilateral earrings, known from the time of the Byzantine Empire and has its origins in Ancient Rome.
+The earrings made from precious enamel and precious stones, with a distinct national character.
+These “stuffed” earrings – large silver or gold earrings in the shape of stylized birds or double-headed eagle, the symbol of the country.
+Besides, used filigree ornament, sometimes with enamel, beads and jeweled and pearl pendants.
+These earrings – passed from generation to generation, being true jewels out of time.

 To the most beautiful forms of female ornaments of different nations Russian jewelers brought national character.
-These include favorite earrings – “lunnitsy” in the form of a stylized crescent looking horns up and decorated with pendants of precious stones, symbolizing the pouring light.
+In particular, favorite earrings – “Lunnitsy” in the form of a stylized crescent looking horns up and decorated with pendants of precious stones, symbolizing the pouring light.
 Composition “of the moon with a cross” means the continuity of masculine and feminine, as a symbol of marriage.